 The National Geographic Society's map and geographical information site contains maps, profiles, and facts about the countries of the world.

-This site provides citations and abstracts to current and historic First Nations health research Canada and the United States.
+This site provides citations and abstracts to current and historic First Nations and Aboriginal health research from Canada and the United States.
 This extensive collection includes articles, reports, and surveys dating back to 1652.

 This site provides access to sheet music published in19th century California.
 The collection is searchable, and can also be browsed by image subject (cover page) and music subject.